 The Severnside area includes Portskewett, Caldicot, Rogiet, Magor and Undy and also has the mainline railway to South Wales and the M4 motorway.
 The landscape along the coastal zone is primarily flat, with productive fields of Grade 2 and 3 agricultural lands, bounded by traditional reen.
-189 The land rises to the north with low hills before rising further towards Wentwood.
+The land rises to the north with low hills before rising further towards Wentwood.

 Severnside's natural assets include marine, freshwater, species-rich grassland and ancient woodland.
-The Severn Estuary is of international importance for wintering and passage waterfowl, saltmarshes, a large natural tidal range and is protected by European legislation.190 comes from development, which would reduce the extent of the natural areas as well as potentially break up currently well-connected habitats.
-Much of the levels area is protected by flood defences.
-Rising sea levels are a threat to the saltmarshes and mudflats that make the Severn Estuary so valuable for wildlife.
-193
+The Severn Estuary is of international importance for wintering and passage waterfowl, saltmarshes, a large natural tidal range and is protected by European legislation.

 There are 8 Sites of Special Scientific Interest that create a large tract of well-connected land and associated reens.
 There are 31 Sites of Importance for Nature Conservation in this area.
-The Lottery funded Living Levels project works to preserve and protect approximately 5,700 hectares of land, including much of the Severnside area.
+The Lottery-funded Living Levels Partnership works to preserve and protect approximately 5,700 hectares of land, including much of the Severnside area.